 Trail Network: The conceptual trail network is included in Map 9.
 This network will be designed for frequent use through continuous lengths of outdoor trails or spaces that are a minimum of eight feet wide and may include amenities and/or design features such as trailheads, orientation features, and wayfinding signage.
 These linear parks and trails will be popular for jogging, dog walking, biking, walking, enjoying the outdoors, and general exercising.
 The space along the Metro rail provides an opportunity to create a "Green Artery" linear park to link the four stations with a pedestrian and bicycle path that could weave under and alongside the Silver Line.
-Connecting continuous Continuous linear spaces that are connected with the grid of streets in Tysons provides an important amenity that and can be linked with pedestrian and bicycle street elements are an important amenity.
+Connecting continuous linear spaces that are connected with the grid of streets in Tysons provides an important amenity that and can be linked with pedestrian and bicycle street elements are an important amenity.
 The County will purse lighting of certain trails that provide Metro access and will consider other services to keep trail access open during winter months.
-The "Tysons Community Circuit" recreational trail loop as proposed along existing and planned roads will be a combined recreational and transportation feature that will add to the diversity of options available for moving through Tysons.
+The "Tysons Community Circuit" recreational and transportation feature that will add to the diversity of options available for moving through Tysons.
 The Tysons Park System Concept Plan describes features of and implementation strategies for "The Circuit" in greater detail.
-The street network in Tysons will incorporate Low Impact Development in medians and rights-of-way for additional environmental benefits.
+The street network in Tysons will incorporate Low Impact Development in medians and rights of way for additional environmental benefits.
 In addition to being green, streets will also be "complete," with walking and jogging trails and bicycle paths.